Kenneth-KT/graphql-rails-i18n/README.md

 As of 31 Jan 2019, this gem requires custom directive feature from the pre-release version (1.9.pre2) of graphql-ruby.

+As soon as the version 1.9 is finalized, we will upgrade our gemspec to match that version of graphql-ruby.

 ## Installation

 Install from RubyGems by adding it to your `Gemfile`, then bundling.